AnuragJ05/TranslatePPT/README.md

-# Visiting Card QR Code Generator
+# English to Hindi PPT translator

-A English to Hindi PPT translator.
+A English to Hindi PPT translator using GPT4.

 ## Installation